snodecoder/IntuneCD-AzureDevOps-Template/README.md

 - Change the default branch name from `master` to `main`.

 4. **Configure Environment**:
+- On the Windows Server or Client (but also on you local machine if you want to edit the repository from there), change Git config to allow long filepaths.
+This fixes potential issues with too long paths.
+Open a Powershell window as Administrator (Powershell 7 or 5), and execute the following:
+`git config --system core.longpaths true`
 - Create a new Azure DevOps repository, and copy all files and folders from this repository (excluded the .git folder) to your newly created repository.
 - Update `.vscode\settings.json` as needed.
 - Make sure that you create a Variable Group in Azure DevOps under Library which contains the following variables: